Reflow

 Reflow runs in six cities across Europe: Amsterdam, Paris, Berlin, Milan, Vejle and Cluj-Napoca.
 Each city focuses on a different resource stream: textiles, wood and packaging, housing, food, plastics and electricity.
 The Amsterdam Reflow pilot researches circular textile streams.

-Through the city pilots, data on resource streams are mapped and visualized, governance models and processes are developed, technology that supports sustainable and scalable implementation of such processes is developed.
+Through the city pilots, data on resource streams are mapped and visualised, governance models and processes are developed, technology that supports sustainable and scalable implementation of such processes is developed.
 Across the majority of these tasks, citizen engagement is part of the research approach.

 The role of Waag in this project